nichtich/visual-meta/paper.md

 ## Introduction

 The connection between a document and information *about* it (metadata), is easily lost when the document is copied or converted.
 Some document formats support embedded metadata such as EXIF in image files and XMP in PDF files, but the quality of this data is usually poor and its is rarely used when referencing the document.
 The loss of metadata is even more inevitable when a section of a document is copied.
-Software for citation management and personal knowledge management such as Zotero and Citavi provide tools to keep track of document metadata but the metadata first has to be provided in some form and second its not kept easily across different tools.
+Software for citation management and personal knowledge management such as Zotero and Citavi provide tools to keep track of document metadata and notes but first the data has to be provided in some form and second it is kept in a database separate from the document so it is only useable with the specific software.

 Visual-Meta is an approach to keep the connection between document and metadata by visibly putting the metadata into a document.
-The idea was presented by @Q72164951 at the Hypertext'19 conference where I first criticized it but then got into a fruitful discussion that eventually led to this document.
+The idea was presented by @Q72164951 at the Hypertext'19 conference where I first criticized it but then got into a fruitful discussion that eventually led to this document.^[The pros and cons of putting metadata into documents are out of the scope of this paper.]

 ## Visual-Meta

 In its current, informal specification Visual-Meta is basically a BibTeX entry embedded in a document.
 The BibTeX entry MUST start with `@` directly followed by the document type^[See @biblatex; section 2.1 for a list of common document types.
 To allow arbitrary document types, any sequence of letters a to z should be allowed.] and an opening `{`.

-In its simplest form for a Visual-Meta record is just a BibTeX entry like this of @Q72167445:
+In its simplest form for a Visual-Meta record is just a BibTeX entry like this (referencing @Q72167445):

 ~~~bibtex
 @article{